Alison Goodfellow – Project Co-ordinator

 We are a hardworking, dedicated team of staff and volunteers that are completely committed to improving the quality of life for our local community.
 We work tirelessly to combat social exclusion, poverty, disadvantage and discrimination.

 In my time at the centre I have been privileged to watch our ambitious community garden project completely rejuvenate the yard at the back on the centre into a green oasis.
 The benefits and impact of the garden project on the community for everyone involved has been overwhelming.
 It has provided a nurturing, peaceful and healthy space for our community to use and adapt.
 I feel very privileged to be part of the MAXwell team.

-Dannielle Kidd – Youth Development Worker
+Dannielle Kidd – Youth Worker

 I have a BSc in Food, Nutrition and Health.
 During a placement with Barnardos Growing Up Project I was introduced to The MAXwell Centre in 2014 and discovered that I loved gardening.
-I decided to volunteer for the centre and ended up getting a job.
+I originally volunteered for the first Garden Club then I was offered my current position.